Public choice: Background and development

-Modern public choice theory

-Modern public choice theory uses the basic assumptions, principles, and methods of microeconomics as analytical tools to study and portray the behavior of subjects in political markets and the operation of political markets.
-Public choice refers to the process of what public goods are provided, how they are provided and distributed, and the corresponding matching rules that are established.
-Public choice theory expects to study and influence people's public choice processes to maximize their social utility.

 Modern public-choice theory, and especially election theory, has been dated to the work of Duncan Black, sometimes called "the founding father of public choice".
 In a series of papers from 1948, which culminated in The Theory of Committees and Elections (1958), Black outlined a program of unification toward a more general "Theory of Economic and Political Choices" based on common formal methods, developed underlying concepts of what became median voter theory, and rediscovered earlier work on voting theory.
 His work also included the possibility of entirely random outcomes in a voting structure, where the only determinant of an outcome is where a particular motion falls in a given sequence.

 Kenneth J. Arrow's Social Choice and Individual Values (1951) influenced the theory of public choice and election theory.
 Building on Black's theory, Arrow concluded that in a non-dictatorial setting, no predictable outcome or preference order can be discerned for a set of possible distributions.

 Among other important works are Anthony Downs's An Economic Theory of Democracy (1957) and Mancur Olson's The Logic of Collective Action (1965), which was fundamental in beginning the study of special interests.
 In it, Olson raises questions about the nature of groups.
 Concentrated groups' (such as farmers') incentive to act in their own interest paired with a lack of organization of large groups (such as the public as a whole) often results in legislation that benefits a small group rather than the general public.